 Cognitive Dissonance

-The uncomfortable tension we feel when our beliefs and our actions don't match up.
+The uncomfortable tension we feel when holding two contradictory beliefs at the same time.

 What it means